lnxsnw/MT1300/README.md

 This method uses the internet to download the latest AGH then runs it in ram.
 If it fails or is offline, it uses a local copy as backup, should you have one.
-Be sure to set where that directory is in the setup or in the `/etc/init.d/adguardhome` file.

 I originally used both these setups (was my starting point):
 - https://forum.gl-inet.com/t/does-gl-mt1300-beryl-support-adguard-home-and-gl-product-questions/14360